bits-and-chains/Ethereum-IoT/README.md

 [Parity](https://parity.io/) is the rust client for Ethereum.
 Parity comes with a rich toolset to help developers interact and build upon the Ethereum blockchain.

+## Raspberry Pi

+This tutorial assumes that you have access to a Raspberry Pi 3, a monitor, keyboard and mouse with [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) installed.
+Setting your Raspberry Pi is beyond scope, but you can go [here](http://lifehacker.com/the-always-up-to-date-guide-to-setting-up-your-raspberr-1781419054), and [here](https://www.raspberrypi.org/documentation/setup/) for further instructions.

 ## Install Parity on Raspberry Pi

-In order to interact with the Ethereum blockchain you will have to compile Parity onto your Raspberry pi.
+In order to interact with the Ethereum blockchain, you will have to compile Parity onto your Raspberry pi.

 ```
 $ curl https://sh.rustup.rs -sSf | sh